Welcome to Aspire Psychology

 Clinical Psychologist

+My name is Jenny Hainsworth and I am a clinical psychologist offering counselling and therapy for adults in Warwickshire and the UK.
 I have considerable experience of psychological assessment and intervention with adults presenting with a range of difficulties in relation to their physical health including adjustment to long-term medical conditions and psychological trauma resulting from surgery, medical procedures, in-patient admissions; past dental treatment; and childbirth.
 I have specific expertise in working with people who have kidney disease and dental anxiety/phobia.

 I have contributed to high quality health-related research over the years and have published in a number of peer-reviewed journals.
 I was part of the NAP5 steering panel in relation to Accidental Awareness during General Anaesthesia in the UK.